 Where to Eat

-Amare is the hotel’s Olga Polizzi-styled beachside restaurant, dishing up Mediterranean favourites and barbecued seafood.
-Families will love the pizzeria, Liolà, Verdura’s colourful take on a traditional local trattoria and a golf-buggy-ride away at the in-resort ersatz village Torre Verdura.
+Amare is the hotel’s Olga Polizzi-styled beachside restaurant, dishing up Mediterranean favourites and barbecued seafood (order the locally loved crudo).
+Families will fall for the pizzeria, Liolà, Verdura’s colourful take on a traditional local trattoria.

 Hotel Capo La Gala and Wellness, Amalfi Coast

-Amore can’t help but flourish on the Amalfi Coast – those swoon-inducing views make sure of that – but Hotel Capo La Gala and Wellness, five miles from Sorrento, makes a more than worthy wingman.
-The hotel’s design is an ode to its seaside setting, full of navy stripes and nautical flourishes, but even so, the real star here is your plus one.
-Date nights follow a heart-fluttering formula: Mediterranean fine dining, followed by a Tyrrhenian-gazing tipple at the bar and a hand-in-hand stroll along the rocky beach – the scene, local legend has it, of a star-crossed love story.
+Amore can’t help but flourish on the Amalfi Coast — those swoon-inducing views make sure of that — but Hotel Capo La Gala and Wellness, five miles from Sorrento, makes a more than worthy wingman.
+The hotel’s design is an ode to its seaside setting, full of navy stripes, a spectrum of blues and nautical flourishes; but even so, the real star here is your plus one.
+Date nights follow a heart-fluttering formula: Mediterranean fine dining at Gulf-view Maxi Restaurant, followed by a Tyrrhenian-gazing tipple at the Capri bar and a hand-in-hand stroll along the rocky beach — the scene, as local legend has it, of a star-crossed love story.

-Typically for the Amalfi coast, there isn’t a sandy beach, but the hotel has a waterfront terrace on the rocks with sunloungers and a shaded osteria that’s open for lingering love-is-in-the-air lunches.
+Typically for the Amalfi coast, there isn’t a sandy beach, but the hotel has a waterfront terrace on the rocks with sunloungers, a pool hewn into the stone and a solarium for socialising.
 There are shingle beaches within driving distance, particularly on the southern stretches of the coastline.
 We like Spiaggia di Maiori and the Marina Grande in Positano.

 Where to eat